webix-hub/docs/data/desktop/chart_integration.md

 ~~~

 - **url** - specifies data source for the chart (data file or script);
 - **ready** - function that is triggered when the component is fully loaded.
-It contains the chart's source code available on Raphael library site.
+It contains the chart's source code available on the Raphael library site.

 ##Sigma Charts

-Sigma is JS library that aids in drawing graphs, using the HTML canvas element.
+Sigma is JS library that aids in drawing graphs using the HTML canvas element.
 It offers several graph types.

 <img src="desktop/sigma.png">